While there is a lot of misconception regarding the lack of enough plant-based protein sources, the truth is otherwise.

 - Green peas: not as dense in protein content as the other legumes (5g per 100g).
 Green peas are particularly dense in vitamin C. They also contain fair amounts of magnesium, vitamin B6, and calcium.

 2. Soy Products

 Soy products are another well-known source of protein.
-There are a variety of soy products available for use, and some of them can be homemade.
+A variety of soy products are available for use, and some can be homemade.

 - Tofu: prepared coagulating soy milk, tofu can be used in many ways and varying the consistency of the product; it can be a replacement for cheese.
 Tofu contains around 8g of proteins per 100g.
 It is also a good source of iron and calcium.

 - Tempeh: a product of the fermentation of soybeans using a fungus (Rhizopus oligosporus).
 Tempeh contains 19g of protein per 100g of product.
 It also provides calcium, iron, and magnesium.

 - Edamame: consisting of boiled soybeans in their pod, edamame accounts for 11g of protein per 100g.
 Edamame is a good source of minerals, including iron, calcium, and magnesium.